Qur'an | Quranic Corpus | Audio | Prayer Times

 Quranic Grammar - The Circumstantial Accusative (حال)

 The circumstantial accusative in traditional Arabic grammar is known as hāl (حال).
 A word in this syntactic role describes the circumstances under which an action takes place.
 The dependent word in the hāl relation will be found in the accusative case manṣūb (منصوب).
-Often the circumstantial word will be an active participle that depends on the verb, although other non-derived nouns may also be used as with (100:5:3) below:
+Often the circumstantial word will be an active participle that depends on a verb, although other non-derived nouns may also be used as with (100:5:3) below:

 (100:5:3)